Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Discussion and Limitations

 \textbf{Need for Models Poisoned From Scratch.} We obtain our results attacking ResNet-18 and CLIP on ImageNet by fine-tuning pre-trained, clean model checkpoints on poisoned data (as opposed to poisoning from scratch on CIFAR-10).
-Training large models on ImageNet from scratch requires orders of magnitude more computational capacities, specifically around 100 GPU hours~\cite{lukas2022sok} for ResNet-18 and 10k GPU hours~\cite{carlini2022poisoning} for CLIP.
-Our study would not have been possible if we had to poison models from scratch due to the prohibitively high training time.
+Training large models on ImageNet from scratch requires orders of magnitude more computational resources.
+For instance, training ResNet-18 requires around 100 GPU hours~\cite{lukas2022sok}, and training CLIP takes upwards of 10k GPU hours~\cite{carlini2022poisoning}.
+Due to the prohibitively high training times and many ablation studies, our work would not have been possible if we had to poison models from scratch.
 Further research is necessary to explore the effects on an attack's robustness and detectability when poisoning large models trained from scratch.

 \textbf{Advanced Attacks.} We do not evaluate all types of targeted attacks, such as subpopulation attacks~\cite{jagielski2021subpopulation}, \emph{triggerless} poisoning attacks~\cite{aghakhani2021bullseye,huang2020metapoison,zhu2019transferable} that do not require modifying the image during inference, other code poisoning attacks~\cite{hong2021handcrafted,yao2019latent} or against natural backdoors~\cite{wenger2022finding,wang2022training}.
 Further research is necessary to validate the effectiveness of the surveyed defenses against these attacks.